-Turbidity (Figure 8) ranged from a minimum of 0.0 NTU to a maximum of 434.0 NTU.
-Minor and unsustained spikes are usually the result of natural debris passing over the sensor.
+Turbidity (Figure 8) ranged from a minimum of 0.0 NTU to a maximum of 1295.0 NTU.
 On occasion on-line transmitted turbidity values were reported to be 3000 NTU.
 This number represents a system error in data transmission.
-Accordingly, these values have been removed and internally (DataSonde®) logged turbidity values substituted.
+Accordingly, these values have been removed and when appropriate, internally (DataSonde®) logged turbidity values substituted.
 During periods when there was no discharge from Polishing Pond, turbidity values were generally at or close to zero.
-During the spring snowmelt period (mid April) natural flows were higher, resulting in some minor turbidity spikes.
 The frequency and intensity of turbidity spikes was generally greater during periods of discharge from Polishing Pond (Figure 3).
+The highest spikes in late April, late August, and late November-early December, all occur when there was discharge from the Polishing Pond, and often when there was a change in the discharge rate.
+The extremely high peaks on August 24, 25, and 26, 2013 do not appear to correspond with changes in any other monitored parameter, nor any changes in East Pond Brook, nor do they appear to be associated with any weather or precipitation event.